perellonieto/slides_flach/2023_nightingale/MD/All.md

 - Putting linguistic elements together in surprising and potentially novel ways is the essence of language, so "hallucination" or "confabulation" shouldn't come as a surprise.
 - The following are two very different things:
-- - "Generate something that looks like a URL"
+   - "Generate something that looks like a URL";
-- - "Generate an existing and meaningful URL".
+   - "Generate an existing and meaningful URL".
 - Some forms of fact-checking can be done post-hoc, but others will need to be built into the language model.